AUTHOR GUIDELINES

 Publication Process

-Authors are requested to register and submit their manuscripts using our submission link.
 The submission and the review gateway are designed to guide authors and reviewers step by step throughout the process.
 If you are unable to provide an electronic version, please contact the Editor-in-Chief.
-Article publication processes are as follows:
+The following is the publication process:

-Step 1: The author registers and submits the complete manuscript in a word document following a double-blind peer-review policy and formatting prescription of the journal.
+Step 1: The author registers and submits the complete manuscript in a Word document following a double-blind peer-review policy and formatting prescription of the journal.

 Step 4: The article will be assigned to a suitable editorial team member (content verification will be ascertained and may be rejected if found unsuitable).